ZK-2O/blockchain-developer-bootcamp-final-project/README.md

 - Ganache server running on port `7545` and NetworkID `1337`
 - Metamask connected to local instance with ChainID `1337`

-*NOTE*: Before running truffle test, make sure Ganache is running with the above settings
+**NOTE**: Before running truffle test, make sure to open a workspace with this project in Ganache (or similar Ethereum client) using the settings above

 #### Optional - for migrating project to testnet using Truffle